lsst-sqre/kafka-efd-demo/README.md

 ## The kafkaefd demo application

-This repository includes the kafkaefd Python packages, which includes the `kafkaefd` command-line client that implements several demonstration Kafka producers and consumers.
+This repository includes the kafkaefd Python packages, which includes the `kafkaefd` command-line client that implements several demonstration Kafka producers and consumers, as well as administrative commands.
 Install the client in a Python 3.6+ virtual environment:

 ```bash